Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 8

 than a fortnight past, in consequence of the stupendous arrangements for the annual celebration of

-at the ball were the proprietors of menageries and circus companies with their immediate dependents
+ball were the proprietors of menageries and circus companies with their immediate dependents and

-and associates, most of whom... are hopeless bachelors of the deplorable age of forty-five and upwards
+associates, most of whom... are hopeless bachelors of the deplorable age of forty-five and upwards who

-who although rich as grand Turks set more value upon a trained horse or elephant than the attractions
+although rich as grand Turks set more value upon a trained horse or elephant than the attractions of

 For all of these individuals, The Elephant Hotel undoubtedly served as Mecca, a destination when one